Sokthai/English-Dictionary/README.md

 # English-Dictionary

 ### Statement
-We will try to create an app to help non-native English speakers to improve their language skills.
+We will create an app to help non-native English speakers to improve their language skills.
 We are both non-native speakers and we are trying to make some of the tricks that helped us learn English more convinient, using our cs knowledge.

 ### Analysis